Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

-Later on, the technique was optimized using 64x64 tiles.
+Later on, the technique was optimized using 64x64 pixel tiles.
 There are 2 possible approaches.

-First, compute a list of materials for each tile.
+First, compute a list of materials for each tile (think `Map<TileId, List<MaterialId>>`).
 Then, for each material, draw all tiles.
-The vertex shader returns bogus coordinates if the tile does not contain pixels affected by the material.
+The vertex shader returns bogus coordinates if the tile does not contain pixels affected by the current material.
 Or the usual NDC tile coordinates if it does.
 With a single memory read, we can skip depth tests for 64x64 pixels.

-Or, create a list of tiles per material.
-We still use draw indirects, but the draw index is used to grab an entry from the current material's tile list.
-Each entry maps to the tile's location.
+Or, create a list of tiles per material (think `Map<MaterialId, List<TileId>>`).
+We still use separate draw indirects for each material.
+However, the draw index is used to grab an entry from the current material's tile list.
+Each entry is mapped to the tile's location.

 ## Programmable Raster in UE 5.1 (2022)